donny-nguyen/donny-nguyen.github.io/_posts/2024-10-31-require-and-import.md

 ### 5. **Use Cases**

    - **Use `require`** when working with CommonJS modules, such as many Node.js packages that still use CommonJS by default.
-   - **Use `import`** when you want to work with ES6 modules and take advantage of asynchronous loading and more modern syntax.
+   - **Use `import`** when we want to work with ES6 modules and take advantage of asynchronous loading and more modern syntax.

 ### Example Comparison